thkukuk/containers-mailserver/README.md

 ## postfix

 This image allows you to run POSTFIX internally to centralise outgoing email sending.
-The embedded postfix enables you to either send messages directly or relay them. to your company's main server_.
+The embedded postfix enables you to either send messages directly or relay them. to your company's main server.

-This is a _server side_ POSTFIX image, geared towards emails that need to be sent from your applications.
-This postfix configuration does not support client-side security features.
+This is a _server side_ POSTFIX image, for your applications sending emails.